 A shelter for people experiencing homelessness in Lamoille County that is open 365 days a year.

 Lamoille Community House launched its 365 campaign so that we can remain open 365 days of the year, instead of only November through April.
-Homelessness does not begin November 15 or end end April 15.
+Homelessness does not begin November 15 or end on April 15.

-• a community center
+• a community space

 • staff offices